zooxyt/scheme-tutorial/chapters/03_have_a_try.md

 It display the same message "Hello World" then.
-The system read the characters we typed in, it evaluates and print the result to us, this is the meaning of REPL.
+The system read the characters we typed in, it evaluates and print the result to us, and this is the meaning of REPL.
 At this time we just need to know, almost all the programs execute like this.